Tprice-90/gaming_franchise_backend/README.md

   - this enables global cors use rather than individual routes
   - fixed the cors issue
   - Forgot to create route for SINGLE game entry

+### 2022/12/12

+- Issue with json data type for tags, removed column from database as well as all CRUD opperations
+- One to many relationship will be needed in order for this functionality to work properly, will implement this after further research on how it works with express